ramyardaneshgar/THM-Writeup-ThreatHunting-Endgame/README.md

 The **Collection tactic** involves adversaries gathering sensitive information like credentials or PII.
 In this case, I focused on detecting **keylogging activity**, particularly through API-based techniques.

 1. **Formulating the Hypothesis**
    I hypothesized that a keylogger might be using **Windows API calls** or low-level hooks to capture keystrokes.
-I crafted my initial query to search for suspicious **API calls** such as `GetKeyboardState` or `SetWindowsHookEx`.
+I created my initial query to search for suspicious **API calls** such as `GetKeyboardState` or `SetWindowsHookEx`.

 2. **Initial Investigation**
    Using the ELK dashboard, I ran a query to identify patterns associated with keylogging behavior: